IBM/tekton-lint/_docs/usage_ide.md

 ## IDE Integration

-> note this is hasn't been extensively tested yet in alpha - focussing on the cli invocation
+> note this is hasn't been extensively tested; a better VSCode plugin would be preferred should time permit

 `tekton-lint` can be added as a [Task][vscode-task]: